 If your family cannot afford to pay for your studies, don’t despair.
 There are several options available to deserving students who have trouble paying for their studies.

 Tertiary education is very expensive.
-For example, the average tuition fee for first-year medical studies at Wits University will set you back up to R43 520 while a law degree costs R24 800 per year.
+For example, the average tuition fee for first-year studies were between R28 000 and R50 000 per year in 2016 (Africa Check).
 This excludes accommodation, books, meals and travel costs.

 The following are funding models you can use: